chaitanyap14/chaitanyap14/README.md

   </p>
   <p>
-    I’ve had the privilege of working as a self-employed currency trader & a web development intern.
+    I’ve had the privilege of working as a self-employed currency trader & a web development intern at PCET.
 My main focus these days is on studying, researching, and developing models using novel predictive machine learning and reinforcement learning approaches in a quantitative investment context.
   </p>